Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #3.
 Take the Secret Entrance

-Most every guests enters Epcot through the main turnstiles at the front of the park coming into Future World.
+Most every guest enters Epcot through the main turnstiles at the front of the park coming into Future World.
 Did you know you can enter Epcot through the World Showcase, as well?
+It’s called International Gateway.

 This entrance is reserved for guests staying at the Boardwalk, the Swan and the Dolphin, the Yacht Club and the Beach Club.
 But you can also come through this way if you take a bus to one of these resorts or if you eat at one of these resorts then walk to Epcot.